oxyzox/Get-a-Life-bot/README.md

 A comprehensive Discord life simulation bot that allows server members to build virtual lives, work jobs, manage relationships, and compete in a rich economy system.

+## Important

+Wanna know what’s really going on?
+Check out [Vist the Site](https://getalifebot.vercel.app) — the lore’s there, and it’s fun prob..

 ## Features

 ### Core Life Simulation